How to Choose The Right Green Bank in Australia

 To identify banks that do not support the fossil fuel industry you need to refer to the Market Forces website.

-Market Forces is affiliated with Friends of the Earth Australia and operate as a member of the BankTrack international network, which is an international think-tank that focuses on banks and their financing activities.
+Market Forces is affiliated with Friends of the Earth Australia and operates as a member of the BankTrack international network, which is an international think-tank that focuses on banks and their financing activities.

 Their table also notes how much money each bank invests in fossil fuel companies.
 What’s more, if a bank invests in fossil fuels, there is an option to send a message to these banks asking them to stop or put them on notice.